+Furosemide is an anthranilic acid derivative.
 Furosemide is a potent diuretic.
-It inhibits sodium and chloride absorption in the ascending limb of Henle's loop and in both the proximal and distal tubules.
+It inhibits sodium and chloride absorption in the ascending Limb of Henle's Loop and in both the proximal and distal tubules.
 The high degree of efficacy is due to this unique site of action.
 The action on the distal tubule is independent of any inhibitory effect on carbonic anhydrase or aldosterone.
 Furosemide may promote diuresis in cases which have previously proved resistant to other diuretics.